Gender Pay Gap Report

 Organisational Context

 Délifrance is one of the leading bakery players in the UK food industry supplying the major retailers and food service outlets with premium speciality breads and Viennoiserie.
 Our two manufacturing sites in the UK are in Southall in West London and in Wigston in Leicestershire.
-In April 2024, we employed 449 people – a slight increase compared with out April 2023 headcount.
-67% of our employees are male and 33% female.
-This gender imbalance is because the food manufacturing sector has traditionally attracted more men than women and is because of concerns about unsocial hours and shift patterns and misconceptions about factory work being dirty and physically demanding.
-Instead, jobs in the Retail and Service sector have been seen as more attractive by women because of more social hours and the working environment.
+In April 2025, we employed 452 people – a slight increase compared with our April 2024 headcount.
+73% of our employees are male and 27% are female – so we have seen a 6% increase in the % of men in the business compared to last year.

 Our Commitment to Equality and Diversity